CaptainStouf/ForgetMeNot/bundles/rpisoc/README.md

-# PiTFT Control
+# RPiSoC Ventilation Control

-This bundle containt doc and source for the Pi with RPiSoc Board with 2 Motor Shield and proto board Install
+This bundle containt doc and source for the Pi with RPiSoc Board proto board Install

 ## Pi Installation